Anderson acceleration for a regularized Bingham model: Introduction

-In addition to the study of nonlinear solvers, we will also consider the accuracy of finite element approximation of the regularized Bingham equations.
-While some results exist in the literature for related variational inequality formulations \cite{DL76,G84} and particular low order stabilized elements \cite{LV04,FL18}, there seems to be not much done directly for general mixed finite element approximations.
+In addition to the study of nonlinear solvers, we will also consider the accuracy of a standard mixed finite element approximation of the regularized Bingham equations.
+While some results exist in the literature for related variational inequality formulations \cite{DL76,G84} and particular low order stabilized elements \cite{LV04,FL18}, there seems to be not much done for general mixed finite element approximations.
+This may be due to the difficulty in solving the system resulting from standard mixed methods as conventional nonlinear solvers will not converge for even moderately small $\eps$ \cite{AHOV11}.
+Here AA is seen to be an enabling technology as the solver now remains robust for small $\eps$.
 Hence, for completeness, we include a spatial convergence analysis for mixed finite elements applied to the regularized Bingham equations.
-We find results consistent with those from stabilized elements and variational inequality formulations: optimal convergence can be obtained but is inversely dependent on $\eps$, while suboptimal convergence (by one order) can be obtained that is independent of $\eps$.
+We find the expected result that optimal convergence can be obtained but is inversely dependent on $\eps$, but we also find that suboptimal convergence (by one order) can be obtained that is independent of $\eps$.
+With very small $\eps$, it is the latter result that is expected in practice and in our numerical tests we do not see any significant negative scaling with $\eps$.

 This paper is arranged as follows: Section 2 provides notation and mathematical preliminaries on the finite element discretization and AA.
-In section 3, we analyze the finite element discretization of the regularized Bingham equations.
-Section 4 presents the Picard iteration to solve the regularized Bingham equations and proves properties of the associated fixed point solution operator.
-Then, we give a convergence result of AA applied to a Picard iteration.
-In section 5, we provide the results of several numerical tests, which demonstrate a significant positive impact of AA on the convergence.
+Section 3 presents the Picard iteration to solve the regularized Bingham equations and proves properties of the associated fixed point solution operator.
+Then, we give {an acceleration result for} AA applied to a Picard iteration.
+In section 4, we provide the results of several numerical tests, which demonstrate a significant positive impact of AA on the convergence.
+Finally, we provide convergence analysis the finite element discretization of the regularized Bingham equations, to support the numerical results in section 4 which indicate no negative scaling with $\eps$.